yoasyo25/career-development-curriculum/module_two/cold_outreach_i.md

     to move back there after I graduate.
 I'd love to discuss the tech scene there and any advice you have for my job search.
     I saw on the mentor schedule that you are available Wednesdays at 5pm -- are you free next Wednesday the 28th?
-If that date/time doesn't work for you, please let me know a time that's better for you.
+If that date/time doesn't work, please let me know a time that's better for you.

     Thanks,